DanielDFY/CSAPP-Lab/cachelab/README.md

 Consider the algorithm above.
 During the transpoing, despite of the cold misses, there will be a conflict miss when the entry is on the diagonal.
 For example, when copying $A_{44}$, row 3 in A will be put in the cache, but then to write the entry into $B_{44}$, row 3 in B will bring an eviction.
 And $A_{45}$ will also bring another miss.

-To remove these two misses, we can read the whole line of the matrix before we write.
+To reduce misses, we can read the whole line of the matrix before we write.

 ```c
 int i, j, k;